kiettranmrac/unemploypredictlsc/README.md

 # unemploypredictlsc

-An unemployment prediction model.
+An unemployment prediction model using Markov Chains.
 In collaboration with Linh Vu and Jacqueline Pina Perez.